mdetools/mdetools19/challengeproblem.md

 ```
 To run the simulation follow the below steps sequentially:

 1. Run the executable simulator.
 Depending on the platform used, the simulator executable is located in one of the folders `Linux|Windows|Mac`.
 This will load a simulation environment as shown in the following figure.
-As discussed it includes two rovers `leader` and `follower`.
+As discussed, it includes two rovers `leader` and `follower`.
 When the simulation is loaded, the control commands are ready to use.
-By default, the simulator listens at TCP port 9998.
-However, you do not have access to observation commands and you need to start the simulation before using that.
+By default, the controlPort has number 9998.
+However, to be able to use the observation commands, you need to start the simulation.

 &nbsp; &nbsp; &nbsp;  <img  align="middle" src="assets/images/simulation-example.png" style="width: 500px;"  />